-Allergies are not always present in these items, but they are more likely to be used in the ingredients.
+Sesame is not always present in these items, but they are more likely to be used in the ingredients.
 Use caution when eating these products.
 Always read ingredient labels and ask questions if you are unsure about an ingredient!

 - Baked goods

-- Bagels, bread, breadsticks, hamburger buns, sub buns, rolls, etc)
+- Bagels, bread, breadsticks, hamburger buns, sub buns, rolls, etc.

 - Breads, cereals, crackers